 This isn't about buying headsets for everyone on day one.
 The implementation is strategic and phased:

-• Start Targeted: Pilot VR stations in on-site clinics or partner with local wellness centers.
-Focus on driver populations, like teams with high physical strain or identified stress risks.
+- Start Targeted: Pilot VR stations in on-site clinics or partner with local wellness centers.
+Focus on driver populations—teams with high physical strain or identified stress risks.

-• Measure the Right Metrics: Look beyond participation.
-Track the downstream impact: reductions in related pharmacy scripts, fewer physical therapy referrals, and improvements in presenteeism scores.
+- Measure the Right Metrics: Look beyond participation.
+Track the downstream impact: fewer related pharmacy scripts, fewer physical therapy referrals, improvements in presenteeism scores.
 The goal is to tie VR engagement directly to cost trends and productivity.

-• Ensure Compliance by Design: This must run on a platform built with ERISA and HIPAA as its foundation.
-Data should empower personalization within a secure, trusted framework-never for punitive measures.
+- Ensure Compliance by Design: This must run on a platform built with ERISA and HIPAA as its foundation.
+Data should empower personalization within a secure framework—never for punishment.

-The bottom line is this: in a conventional insurance model, VR is an expensive distraction.
-But within a value-based ecosystem designed to align health with wealth, VR is critical infrastructure.
-It’s the engaging, data-rich catalyst that finally makes prevention scalable, measurable, and rewarding for everyone at the table.
+Bottom line: in a conventional insurance model, VR is an expensive distraction.
+But inside a value-based ecosystem that aligns health with wealth, VR becomes critical infrastructure.
+It's the engaging, data-rich catalyst that finally makes prevention scalable, measurable, and rewarding for everyone.